 If you are working with a shoestring budget and want to change the outlook of your bathroom, go for paint.

 Repainting is probably the cheapest option that can produce the most significant change.
 Painting your bathroom will give it a new look and will also make some issues look less significant.

 However, only a good paint job will uplift the looks of your bathroom.
 As such, pick the right color and use only high-quality paints.

-Mold and mildew can easily develop in the shower area due to the moisture.
-It is therefore recommended that you pick a paint with a satin finish.
+Mould and mildew can quickly develop in the shower area due to the moisture.
+Pick a paint with a satin finish.
 Do not forget the ceiling as well; a little sprucing up can go a long way.

 Freshen Caulk and Grout